 The chapter helps the student to know about various international organization and their roles or function.

 This chapter discuss the meaning of Security and highlights the importance of keeping in mind different contexts or situations which determine our view of security.
 At its most basic , Security implies freedom from threats.

-The chapter discussed both external and internal security of a nation.
+The chapter discussed both the external and internal security of a nation.
 In the traditional conception of security, the greatest danger to a country is from military threats.
-The source of this danger is another country which by threatening military action endangers the core values of sovereignty , independence and territorial integrity.
-The chapter also discussed how alliances or coalition of states are helpful to co-ordinate their actions to defend against military attack.
+The source of this danger is another country that by threatening military action endangers the core values of sovereignty, independence and territorial integrity.
+The chapter also discussed how alliances or coalitions of states are helpful to coordinate their actions to defend against military attack.